 The platform requires validators to stake FTM to run a node and receive an equal share of staking rewards.
 However, users who are unable to validate a node can delegate their tokens to an existing validator to earn a fraction of their staking rewards and network fees.
 Notably, voting power is determined by the staking amount of a validator with the delegations received.

 Unlike other platforms that use a direct yes or no voting method, Fantom is quite different from this approach.
-It allows you to vote on a scale of 1 to 4 on how much you want a new proposal to be implemented.
+It allows you to vote on a scale of one to four on how much you want a new proposal to be implemented.
 As a result, for the proposal to be adopted, it must have at least 66% of the voting power.

 Fantom price predictions

-Price predictions are always based on technical analysis, analysis for factors such as market cap, volume, and historical prices.
+Price predictions are always based on technical analysis, including factors such as market cap, volume, and historical prices.
 It is important you do your personal research before considering buying any token.

-An important detail to consider when you are evaluating the potential Fantom is its longterm prospects.
-As stated previously, Fantom token is transitioning to SONIC.
+An important detail to consider when evaluating the potential Fantom is its long-term prospects.
+As stated previously, the Fantom token is transitioning to SONIC.
 So, while the FTM token may wind down its usage, the SONIC token could potentially do well.

 To learn more about the long term prospects of Fantom, check out BeInCrypto’s FTM price prediction.